Video Shows SUV Plow Through Woodfield Shopping Mall In Chicago Suburb, Suspect In Custody, No One Hurt

-Police in the Chicago, Illinois, suburb of Schaumburg responded on Friday to reports that a black Chevy Trailblazer SUV was driving through an indoor shopping mall, beginning its destructive journey inside a Sears store, according to a report by WLS TV News.
+Police in Schaumburg, a Chicago, Illinois, suburb, responded to reports that a black Chevy Trailblazer SUV was driving through an indoor shopping mall, beginning its destructive journey inside a Sears store, according to WLS TV News on September 20.

-Shoppers inside the Woodfield Mall shortly prior to 3 p.m. captured the bizarre scene on video, as seen below on this page.
+Shoppers who were inside the Woodfield Mall shortly prior to 3 p.m. captured the bizarre scene on video.

-One person was reported to be in custody in connection with the automotive rampage, according to WGN TV reporter Vicky Baftiri, via Twitter.
-The WGN reporter also said that there were two injuries in the incident.
-But Schaumburg police at about 3:20 local time said that no injuries were reported.
-However, the mall was still being evacuated at 5 p.m. local time.
+One person was reported to be in custody in connection with the automotive rampage, according to WGN TV reporter Vicky Baftiri via Twitter.
+The WGN reporter also said that two injuries were caused in the incident.
+However, at about 3:20 local time, Schaumburg police said that no injuries were reported.
+However, the mall was still being evacuated as of 5 p.m. local time.

-The suspect was described only as “a young man,” according to WGN TV.
-Video showed the man being led from the mall by police.
-The suspect appears to have closely cropped hair and was wearing a red sweatshirt or sweater with a Nike “swoosh” logo across the front of the shirt.
+The suspect was described as “a young man,” according to WGN TV.
+Video of the scene showed the man being led out of the mall by police.
+The suspect appears to have closely cropped hair.
+At the time of his arrest, he was wearing a red sweatshirt or sweater with a Nike “swoosh” logo across the front of the shirt.

 Police clarified that there was no active shooter situation in the mall.

-Images published by The Chicago Tribune showed damage at the entrance to the Sears store, on the exterior of the mall.
-The glass doors of the store appear to be completely smashed and destroyed.
+Images published by The Chicago Tribune showed damage at the exterior entrance to the Sears store.
+The glass doors of the big box store appear to have been completely smashed and destroyed.

-The SUV drove through the mall’s lower level running into several kiosk displays, according to witnesses who spoke to WGN.
+The SUV drove through the mall’s lower level, running into several kiosk displays along the way, according to witnesses who spoke to WGN.

-One witness told WGN that the car plowing through the mall was “definitely intentional, I don’t understand how that could be an accident,” the station’s reporter Ben Bradley quoted via Twitter.
+One witness told the source that the car plowing through the mall was “definitely intentional, I don’t understand how that could be an accident,” the station’s reporter Ben Bradley quoted via Twitter.

 So this just happened at Woodfield.
 I’m safe.
 Jesus Christ pic.twitter.com/fOfhtPkWvr